-For this tour, you'll need to fly into Calgary International Airport (YYC).
+For our tours, you'll need to fly into Calgary International Airport (YYC).
 We'll pick you up from the arrivals gate and as soon as everyone arrives we'll head straight into the mountains to start our adventure!
 Book your tickets early!

 When should I arrive/leave?

-The ideal time to arrive would be 5pm on Friday 2nd August.
+The ideal time to arrive would be 5pm on your scheduled arrival date.
 We won't be able to leave until all flights have arrived, please try to choose a flight that's closest to this time.
 If you need help figuring it out then we can happily make recommendations!
 On the final day, you'll also want to be flying out at 3pm at the earliest.

 Do I need to bring Cash?